 Dental school leaves new graduates unprepared for some aspects of life as a dentist.
-One aspect many dentists are not prepared for is how emotionally charged a dental office environment can be.
-From patient anxiety to team dynamics, conflict management in dental practices takes skill.
-Even the most seasoned dental professional may need to hone their emotional intelligence to create an office culture that keeps staff working at their peak and patients feeling their most comfortable.
+One aspect many dentists need to prepare for is the emotionally-charged dental environment can be.
+From patient anxiety to team dynamics, navigating the emotions in an office takes skill.
+Even the most seasoned dental professional may need to hone their emotional intelligence to create an office culture that keeps staff working at their peak and patients feeling comfortable.

-Dentist As Counsellor: Helping Your Patients Navigate Negative Emotions
+Dentist As Counselor: Helping Your Patients Navigate Negative Emotions

-Dental fear ranks second only to fear of heights on most surveys in the US.
-Patients struggling with dental fear or phobias, or even just run-of-the-mill anxiety may let their emotions manifest in unpleasant ways.
-They may be rude or surly to you or your staff to mask their fear.
-They may cancel or postpone treatment or even no-show for appointments.
+Dental fear ranks second only to fear of public speaking on most surveys in the U.S. Patients struggling with dental fear and dental phobia may let their emotions manifest in unpleasant ways.
+They may be rude to you or your staff to mask their fear.
+They may cancel or postpone treatment or even be no-shows for appointments.
 And who hasn’t had a patient sit down and immediately say, “I hate the dentist?”

 Investing in Your Patient’s Emotions Will Make You a Better Dentist

 Rather than seeing patients as “difficult,” try to reorient your perception of their behaviors.
 Most of the time, a difficult patient is just scared.
-Help your patients navigate their very powerful emotions through dental anxiety management.
-This will not only make their appointments smoother, but over time, you will gain your patients’ trust.
-That means they will be more likely to honor their appointments and become easier in the chair.
-That’s a win for your patients’ health, and for your stress level.
+Helping your patients navigate their very powerful emotions will not only make their appointments smoother, but over time, you will gain your patient’s trust.
+That means they will be more likely to honor their appointments and become more manageable in the chair.
+That’s a win for your patient’s health and your stress level.

-One of the main sources of anxiety and hostility for patients is feeling like they have no control over their situation.
-As much as possible, try to hand some control back to your patient.
-This may mean handing the suction to the patient while they’re getting polished so they can spit whenever they want.
-It may mean taking a moment to sit your patient upright and make sure they understand your diagnosis fully, spelling out all of their treatment options and which you feel will serve them best.
+One of the primary sources of anxiety and hostility for patients is feeling like they have no control over their situation.
+Try to hand some power back to your patient as much as possible.
+This may mean giving the suction to a pediatric (or even adult) patient while they’re getting polished so they can spit whenever they want.
+It may mean taking a moment to sit your patient upright and ensure they fully understand your diagnosis, spelling out all the treatment options you feel will serve them best.
 Overall, diffusing difficult patient emotions usually comes down to communication.
-When your patient feels heard, and when they truly understand what you’re saying, they will feel more involved in their care and less fearful of your plan.
+When your patient feels heard and truly understands what you’re saying, they will feel more involved in their care and less fearful of your plan.

 Pediatric Patients Mean More Emotions In Your Operatory

-Obviously many kids will be overwhelmed by all the new smells and sounds, and may have trouble keeping still in the chair.
-If a parent joins them in the room, you can have double trouble.
-Many parents project their own history of negative dental experiences onto their children and may have a lot of anxiety just watching their kids get a cleaning.
+Many kids will be overwhelmed by all the new smells and sounds and may have trouble keeping still in the chair.
+You can have double trouble if a parent joins them in the room.
+Many parents project their history of negative dental experiences onto their children and may have a lot of anxiety just watching their kids get a cleaning.

 Dentist As Team Leader: Guiding Your Staff Through Their Emotions

-A major factor in creating patient comfort is providing a soothing environment.
+A significant factor in creating patient comfort is providing a soothing environment.
 If your team experiences ongoing friction, your patients will feel that stress as soon as they walk in the door.
-Patients who may already be struggling with fear or stress related to the idea of dental treatment will feed off the stress of your staff.
+Patients who may already be struggling with fear or anxiety related to the idea of dental treatment will feed off your staff’s stress.

 Educating your clinicians and support staff in effective patient management also means leading them to practice compassion.
 Every team member must help your patients feel safe and at ease, from your hygienists to your treatment coordinators.

-Maintaining a great office atmosphere means hiring staff with the right attitude and fostering an enriching work environment.
+Maintaining an excellent office atmosphere means hiring staff with the right attitude and fostering an enriching work environment.
 Team members must feel heard, and their opinions must be valued so that they feel invested in the practice.

-Most Americans working full time spend more hours per week with their coworkers than with their family.
+Most Americans working full-time spend more hours per week with their coworkers than with their families.
 When tempers flare, as they are bound to do even in the most peaceful workplace, a great dentist must also become a moderator and peacekeeper.
 CDP believes building the right culture is the cornerstone of running an effective dental office.
-Team loyalty and mutual respect, compassion, and gratitude are three of the nine pillars we seek to foster in all of our practices.
-Through these pillars, your team will have the foundation to navigate challenges with ease.
+Team loyalty and mutual respect, compassion, and gratitude are three of the nine pillars we seek to foster in our practices.
+Through these pillars, your team will have the foundation to navigate challenges easily.

 Dentist As Human: Navigating Your Own Emotions

-There is one last piece of the puzzle to create a great office environment: you!
+There is one last piece of the puzzle to create a great dental office environment: you!
 As the practice leader, you are the one to keep the emotional temperature of your office balanced.
 However, keeping your own emotions in check can also be a challenge.
-Learning about conflict management in dental practices is a great place to start.

 Before you chuck your drill across the room, take a moment.
 It may sound cheesy, but a few slow breaths and a minute or two to assess your situation and calmly address it will benefit you immensely.
 If you’ve taken the time to invest in that relationship with your patient and help them navigate their negative emotions, you have their trust.
-Speaking candidly while remaining professional and upholding the practice brand when things go wrong and creating a plan together for how to address those problems not only protects their autonomy, but it also reinforces your culture of care.
+Speaking candidly while remaining professional and upholding the practice brand when things go wrong and creating a plan together to address those problems protects their autonomy and reinforces your culture of care.

 Practice Calm Leadership and Professional Communication

-As you read above, you will likely spend more time with your dental office team than your own family.
-And those team members may bring their own outside baggage into work with them.
+As you read above, you will likely spend more time with your dental office team than with your family.
+And those team members may bring their outside baggage into work with them.
 They will make mistakes.
-They’ll need your guidance for how you want them to treat patients, and how you want the office to run.
+They will need your guidance on how you want them to treat patients and how you want the office to run.

 For those new to the field or who have never worked in the dental industry, there is a misconception that dentists work minimal hours and make tons of money.
 For most dentists, this is not the case.
-You will have to be available to your patients when they have an emergency, and you may spend sleepless nights fretting about a difficult case.
+You must be available to your patients when they have an emergency.
+Some dentists spend sleepless nights fretting about a complex case.
 You may stress about paying back your student loans or covering overhead and payroll.

-Dentists carry not only the stress of a medical professional, but also the burden of running a business.
-That can mean long hours away from your family, missing important events, and navigating some very tough feelings of guilt and frustration.
+Dentists carry the stress of a medical professional and the burden of running a business.
+That can mean long hours away from your family, missing important events, and navigating some callous feelings of guilt and frustration.

-Finding work-life balance is key to career longevity in the dental field.
+Finding work-life balance is crucial to career longevity in the dental field.
 Fortunately, CDP is here to help.
-With an emphasis on physical, spiritual, and emotional development, we allow our clinicians to find greater health through balance.
-Schedule a call with our recruiting team to discuss how we can foster your path to a long and rewarding career of changing lives through excellent care.
+We emphasize physical, spiritual, and emotional development, allowing our clinicians to find greater health through balance.
+Schedule a call with a Hiring Manager to discuss how we can foster your path to a long and rewarding career of changing lives through excellent care.